Mark-Programs/Mark-Programs/README.md

 - Hi, I’m Mark
 - What I'm working on: Learning Full Stack Development (NodeJS, React, Typescript, MongoDB)
+- Main language: Python
-- I am a Network Systems Administrator right now, aiming to join our Dev team in the near future
+- I am a Network Systems Administrator right now, aiming to join our Dev/DevOps team in the near future
-- I’m looking to collaborate on any projects that would contribute to my portfolio (interview portfolio)
+- I’m looking to collaborate on any projects that would contribute to my portfolio
 - Twitter: [@markprograms](https://www.twitter.com/markprograms)
 - Email: codewithklrguy@gmail.com